mdn/content/files/en-us/web/css/color_value/color/index.md

 #### Defining relative color output channel components

-The browser destructures the origin color into `color()` component values for the specified colorspace that are made available inside the function as three color channel values, and `alpha`.
-These can be used in defining the output color channel values if desired, and take the following values:
+When using relative color syntax inside a `color()` function, the browser first converts the origin color into an equivalent representation in the specified colorspace.
+It then separates that color into three different color channel values plus an alpha channel value.
+These channel values are made available inside the function to be used when defining the output color channel values:

 - The three color channel values of the origin color are resolved to a `<number>`.
 Depending on the specified colorspace, these values will be one of the following: